Galería Paseos

 Galería Paseos is an enclosed shopping mall in San Juan, Puerto Rico.
 Anchor stores for the mall are Aliss, Amigo Supermarkets, and a Walgreens.
 It was formerly anchored by a 2-level Sears store which closed in 2016, later being primarily replaced by Aliss.

 History

 Opening and success: 1990s

-In Spring 1995, being developed by Unicenter, S. E., Galería Paseos would open with 160,000 square feet to much fanfare with anchors Sears, Amigo Supermarkets and a Walgreens.
-Being located in the prestigious Los Paseos residential community in San Juan.
+In Spring 1995, being developed by Unicenter, S. E., Galería Paseos would open with 160,000 square feet with anchors Sears, Amigo Supermarkets and a Walgreens.
+Being located in the Los Paseos residential community in San Juan.

 On October 25, 1995, it was reported that Pier 1 Imports had announced an agreement with Sears Roebuck de Puerto Rico to open six Pier 1 stores inside Sears department stores on the island.
 The new Pier 1 stores would have 2,000-3,000 square feet of sales space.
 The first two were scheduled to open in November of that year in the Sears store in Plaza las Américas in San Juan and in the Sears Homelife store in Galerías Paseos.